ScanMountGoat/Smush-Material-Research/docs/post_processing.md

 </figure>
 A useful property of color grading LUTs is that any image editing operations that don't target individual pixels such as curves, levels, exposure, color balance, HSL, gradient maps, etc applied to the LUT will also apply to the final image.
 Simply apply the adjustments to a neutral color grading LUT and then save the result.
 A tool for creating color grading LUTs is available on the <a href="https://github.com/ScanMountGoat/Smush-LUT" target="_blank">Smush LUT Github repository</a>.

-## Final Post Processing Pass
+## Code Sample
-Smash Ultimate applies an additional post processing pass after bloom and the color grading LUT has been applied.
-This step brightens the overall image significantly.
-The resulting image is roughly 1.4x brighter.
-The exact code is below.
+The post processing shader code translated to GLSL is listed below.
+This is shader code is also used for Cross Mod's rendering.

 ```glsl
 vec3 GetPostProcessingResult(vec3 linear)